How to Start A Christian Blog in 2021

 The only way to change the pyramid type of organization is to turn it upside down, precisely what I did.
 I turned a triangle into an inverted triangle, also known as a del, and the DelMethod was born.

 A domain name is like your address.
 It is the only way people can find you online.

-A lot of people ask me what's the difference between hosting and domain and why do you need both.
+Many people ask me the difference between hosting and domain and why I need both.

 Here is the simplest explanation.

 - Web content - your writings,

 If someone wants to visit you, they need your house address ( domain).
 Hosting is your house, and if your address has no home, people will not find you.

 In short, you need both the domain and hosting to have a functioning website.